How Often Should You Reboot Your Router?

 Reason #2: Your modem and router aren’t communicating properly

-Your modem is nothing more than a translator.
-It takes signals sent by your internet provider and converts them into signals the router can understand and distribute.
-Miscommunication can happen over time, requiring you to reboot both devices to clear up the confusion.
+Your modem is nothing more than a bridge between your home network and your provider’s network.
+It’s a translator so to speak, taking signals received by your internet provider and converting them into signals the router can understand and distribute.
+Miscommunication between the two networks can happen, requiring you to reboot the modem and your router or mesh system (or just your gateway) to clear up the confusion.

 Reason #3: You have an IP address conflict

-Your router has a public IP address assigned by your internet provider.
+Your router, gateway, or the first node in your mesh system has a public IP address assigned by your internet provider.
 It also has a private IP address not assigned by your provider that interfaces with your devices.
 It uses this private IP address to assign an individual address to each device so it knows where to route internet traffic.

 An IP address conflict happens when two devices have the same address.
-Conflicts should never occur, as the router assigns addresses based on each device’s wired and wireless networking hardware.
+Conflicts should never occur, as the router assigns addresses based on each device’s unique ID, called a MAC address.

-However, conflicts can eventually appear, especially if you assigned a static IP address—one that never changes—to a device.
-In this scenario, the router assigned the same address to another device.
-Restarting the router and the devices with conflicting addresses will clear the issue.
+However, conflicts can eventually appear, especially if you assign a static IP address—one that never changes—to a device.
+In this scenario, the router, gateway, or primary mesh unit assigns the same address to another device.
+Restarting your network and the devices with conflicting addresses will clear the issue.

 Components like processors, system memory, and transistors generate heat and need ventilation to dissipate that heat.
 These components can’t function optimally when hot, and excessive heat can cause damage and device failure over time.
-Overheating translates to slow speeds and dropped signals.
+Overheating translates to slow speeds, dropped signals, and, eventually, hardware failure.

-Power cycling your router for a few moments allows these components to cool down, so they return to optimal performance.
-However, if you have an old router and more connected devices than it can handle, the high traffic can stress the processor to the point that it grows too hot to function normally.
-A new router may be in order or moving it to a location with better ventilation.
+Power cycling your router, gateway, or mesh system for a few moments allows these components to cool down, so they return to optimal performance.
+However, if you have an old router, gateway, or mesh system and more connected devices than it can handle, the high traffic can stress the processor to the point that it grows too hot to function normally.
+A new model or kit may be in order or moving it to a location with better ventilation (if possible).

 Reason #5: Reboots thwart hackers

-Your internet provider assigns a public, dynamic IP address to your router or wireless gateway.
-When you reboot either device, it receives a new IP address from your internet provider.
+Your internet provider assigns a public, dynamic IP address to your router, gateway, or the first node in your mesh system.
+When you reboot, it receives a new IP address from your internet provider.

 With that in mind, you can reduce your chances of a cyber attack by acquiring a new public IP address each time you reboot.
-That way, a hacker can’t use one of your old public IP addresses to gain control of your router.
+That way, a hacker can’t use one of your old public IP addresses to gain control of your home network.

 Reason #6: Reboots change the frequency channel

-While you can open the router’s settings and manually switch channels, you’ll need to know which channels to use before making the change.
+While you can manually switch channels using an app or web interface, you’ll need to know which channels you should use.
 Rebooting your router or wireless gateway allows the device to rescan the area and select the channels you need for the best wireless performance.

 How to schedule a reboot

-Some modern routers and wireless gateways provide the means to schedule a reboot from within a compatible app or web-based interface.
+Some modern routers, wireless gateways, and mesh systems provide the means to schedule a reboot from within a compatible app or web-based interface.

 If you can’t schedule a reboot, you can purchase a smart plug that cuts power to the router on a specific day, time, and duration.
 Xiaomi’s Mi Smart Plug is a good example, as you can create a schedule within the Mi Home app (Android/iOS) using the Set Time feature (not the Schedule component).